-Employee Appreciation Day is taking place on Friday 4th March this year.
-If you’re looking for ideas about how you’ll celebrate with your team then you’re in the right place!
+Employee Appreciation Day is on Friday, 1st March, in the UK.
+If you’re looking for gift ideas or suggestions for celebrating with your team, you’re in the right place!

-Employee recognition has benefits for your company too.
-63% of employees who feel appreciated by their company are very unlikely to seek a new job in the following 3-6 months compared to 11% of those who don’t feel that same appreciation (Source: SurveyMonkey).
+Employee recognition has benefits for your company, too.
+63% of employees who feel appreciated by their company are doubtful to seek a new job in the following 3-6 months compared to 11% of those who don’t feel that same appreciation (Source: SurveyMonkey).

-So let’s get started making plans for how you’ll be thanking your staff this year!
+So, let’s start planning how you’ll be thanking your staff this year!

 Start with the Basics

-Do you say “thank you” to your employees when they’ve done a good job?
-It may seem like a little thing but saying thank you is good for business.
+Do you say “thank you” to your employees when they’ve done an excellent job?
+It may seem like a little thing, but saying thank you is good for business.

 If you’re not already doing this, use Employee Appreciation Day as an excuse to get started and build your culture of appreciation from there.